-Gini index is a measure of the distribution of income across a population.
+Gini index.
+Several studies have analysed the relationship between energy poverty and inequality (see Bardazzi et al., 2021; or Galvin, 2019).
+We proxy inequality including the Gini index that measures the distribution of income across a population.
 It is used as a gauge of economic inequality, measuring income distribution.
 According to Eurostat this index is defined as the relationship of cumulative shares of the population arranged according to the level of equivalised disposable income, to the cumulative share of the equivalised total disposable income received by them.
 The coefficient ranges from 0 to 100%, with 0 representing perfect equality and 100% representing perfect inequality.